Beltus/blog/_blog/2020-04-24-ultimate-guide-success-education.md

 ## Introduction.

 We don't fail because we aren't smart enough.
-We fail cause we think we ain't smart enough.
+We fail because we think we ain't smart enough.
 We fail because no one ever thought us how to succeed.

 To succeed in education is a process.
 Some students are lucky enough to have figured it out earlier in their lives by themselves or with the help of someone else.
 For me, I was lucky to have been surrounded by hard-working sisters in my early years of college who held my hand and thought me how to study and succeed in my studies.